koh-gt/ferriteclassic-core/doc/build-openbsd.md

     ulimit -d 3000000

-The change will only affect the current shell and processes spawned by it.
+The change will only affecct the current shell and processes spawned by it.
 To make the change system-wide, change `datasize-cur` and `datasize-max` in `/etc/login.conf`, and reboot.